spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 To configure the deployment configuration to automatically install and build the Merchant Portal, change frontend dependencies and installation commands in the needed deployment file:

-1. Remove the following Yves dependency installation commands: `dependencies-install` and `yves-isntall-dependencies`.
+1. Remove Yves dependency installation commands: `dependencies-install` and `yves-isntall-dependencies`.
 2. Add the following console commands:

 **src/Pyz/Zed/Console/ConsoleDependencyProvider.php**